 Jennifer found her passion for animals and art at a young age.
 She grew up taking care of chickens, ducks, geese, rabbits, dogs, and a cat at her family home in Wisconsin.
 In high school she worked at a local animal shelter and eventually went on to get her master’s degree in Anthrozoology, the study of the interaction between humans and non-human animals, from the University of Exeter, UK in 2016.

 Jennifer considers herself to be an artist since birth; although, she only minored in studio art in college.
-She has been drawing and painting since she was a child and fondly remembers drawing with Pappy Drewitt, the host of the children’s show Pappyland.
 She started her art career with small, commissioned work in high school and eventually opened her pet-portrait business Jenwin Creations in 2013.
-Her mediums of choice were mainly graphite and colored pencil.
-She eventually transitioned to only watercolor and ink for commissioned work in 2018.
+Her mediums of choice were mainly graphite and colored pencil; she eventually transitioned to only watercolor and ink for commissioned work in 2018.
 This technique was born out of experimenting with watercolors while in graduate school.
 She thought the watercolors needed more contrast, so she started stippling over the painting with pen.
 Since then, she has incorporated this style into all her current paintings.

-Jennifer is a member of Artists of the Superstitions, Artists for Conservation, and the Animals and Society Institute.
+Jennifer is a member of Artists for Conservation and the Animals and Society Institute.
 She has won awards for her work in Arizona and Colorado and has been in publications by Shoutout Arizona, Voyage Phoenix Magazine, and the Queen Creek Independent.
 She currently resides in Phoenix, Arizona with her boyfriend and four cats.